ASLM is proud to announce Board Certification in Lifestyle Medicine is now available in Australasia.

 Can you explain more about the other courses I need to complete as part of the certification process?

 You are required to complete 30 hours of online Lifestyle Medicine CPD/CME.
 We strongly recommend you undertake the Lifestyle Medicine Core Competencies (LMCC) program to achieve your 30 hours.
 There are alternative courses which have been recommended by the IBLM but the LMCC is seen as the best preparation.

 What kind of support will I have to prepare for the exam?

 To help support your efforts, we have created an education resources area of the website which is designed to help you with your preparation and direct you toward the right literature to study.
 Our education coordinator is here to help answer your questions along the way.

-There is also a Comprehensive Board Review Course (CBRC) which candidates may choose to undertake.
-This course is provided by the American College of Lifestyle Medicine and is also seen as ideal exam preparation, so it’s highly recommended.
+There is also a Comprehensive Board Review Course (CBRC) mentioned above, which candidates may choose to undertake.
+This course is provided by the American College of Lifestyle Medicine and is also helpful in providing a structured study format for candidates, so it’s highly recommended.

 How can I meet the 10 hour requirement for in-person CME/CPD

 The best way to get at least 10 hours of in-person CPD/CME is to attend Lifestyle Medicine 2018 or other workshops developed by ASLM (previous Lifestyle Medicine conferences also qualify for those who attended).